Create a mdb_env "environment" object. This is the way

 If

-, turn off readahead.
+FALSE, turn off readahead.
 Most operating systems perform readahead on read requests by default.
 This option turns it off if the OS supports it.
-Turning it off may help random read performance when the DB is larger than RAM and system RAM is full.rdahead = FALSE
+Turning it off may help random read performance when the DB is larger than RAM and system RAM is full.rdahead = FALSEis not implemented on Windows.
+Passingrdahead = FALSEis equivalent to lmdb'sMDB_NORDAHEADflag.- meminit

 If

-, don't initialize malloc'd memory before writing to unused spaces in the data file.
+FALSE, don't initialize malloc'd memory before writing to unused spaces in the data file.
 By default, memory for pages written to the data file is obtained using malloc.
 While these pages may be reused in subsequent transactions, freshly malloc'd pages will be initialized to zeroes before use.
 This avoids persisting leftover data from other code (that used the heap and subsequently freed the memory) into the data file.
 Note that many other system libraries may allocate and free memory from the heap for arbitrary uses.
 E.g., stdio may use the heap for file I/O buffers.
 This initialization step has a modest performance cost so some applications may want to disable it using this flag.
 This option can be a problem for applications which handle sensitive data like passwords, and it makes memory checkers like Valgrind noisy.
-This flag is not needed withwritemap = TRUE
+This flag is not needed withwritemap = TRUE, which writes directly to the mmap instead of using malloc for pages.
+Passingmeminit = FALSEis equivalent to lmdb'sMDB_NOMEMINIT.- maxdbs

 The number of databases available within the environment.
 If 0 (the default), then the environment holds just one database (the main db).
 To use named databases this must be set greater than one.